dawa93/im24-basic-cs-hiring-assessments-reference/react & ES6/README.md

 ### 4. what is webpack and bundling?

+### 5. what is state and props in React?

-### 5. what is the change for ES6? give us at least 5 updates from ES5 (you can lookup MDN of course) You will have to give some examples for each case
+### 6. what is the change for ES6? give us at least 5 updates from ES5 (you can lookup MDN of course) You will have to give some examples for each case